addition reactions header image

 Reactions of alkenes

 Unsaturated molecules such as alkenes really only undergo one type of reaction - addition reactions.
 You may recall from your gcse science that small molecules can "add" across the carbon carbon double bond (C=C) to form new saturated molecules.
-For example bromine and chlorine will add across the C=C bond in unsaturated molecules such as ethene to form a saturated halogenalkane, this is outlined in the image below:
+For example bromine and chlorine will add across the C=C bond in unsaturated molecules such as ethene to form a saturated halogenalkane, this is outlined in the image below which shows the addition of a bromine molecule across a carbon carbon double bond (C=C) bond:

-3d models to show the addition of bromine and chlorine to ethene. the word and symbolic equations are also shown.
+3d models to show the addition of bromine to ethene. the word and symbolic equations are also shown.

 Mechanism of addition reactions